JOIN THE BROCK LAB

 Team Savres wants you !

-The Brock Lab will open in the Biology Department at San Diego State University in January 2024.
+As of 12 January 2024, the Brock Lab is officially open!
 Our lab is in the Evolutionary Biology Program and is strongly tied to the SDSU Biodiversity Museum.
-I am recruiting M.S. and Ph.D. students to join the lab in Fall 2024.
-The graduate application at SDSU is due on December 15, 2023.
+I am currently recruiting M.S. and Ph.D. students to join the lab.
+More info on the graduate application at SDSU.
 If you are interested in applying to work with me at SDSU, then please send me an e-mail with your CV and a short description of your experience and grad school research interests.
 Prospective students who are eligible for the GRFP should get in touch by early August to discuss fellowship proposals that align with the lab.
+Recent PhDs who want to apply for postdoctoral fellowships to work in the lab should get in touch a few months in advance of your fellowship deadline.

 HIGH SCHOOL STUDENTS